wp-plugins/jquery-collapse-o-matic/readme.txt

 = I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

-= Does Twinpictures do the Twiter? =
+= Does Twinpictures do the Twitter? =
-Ah yes! <a href='twitter.com/switzerbaden'>@SwitzerBaden at Twitter</a> does the tweeting around here.
+Ah yes! <a href='twitter.com/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.

 = How does one use the shortcode, exactly? =
 A <a href='http://www.twinpictures.de/jquery-collapse-o-matic-1-3/'>complete listing of shortcode options</a> has been provided to answer this exact question.